-Read the Regeneron Science Talent Search Rules and Entry Instructions 2021 document.
+Read the Regeneron Science Talent Search Rules and Entry Instructions 2022.

 This is a required step in order for you to understand the eligibility requirements, rules regarding human and animal research and more.
 The rules document contains a helpful checklist for all applicants.
 We strongly recommend that you review it.
+If you have questions regarding the eligibility of your research or the STS rules, please email sts@societyforscience.org.
+Here is a list of common reasons projects fail to qualify for Regeneron STS.

-I verify that I have read the Rules and Entry Instructions 2021 document
+• I verify that I have read the Rules and Entry Instructions 2022 document

-HUMAN RESEARCH
+PART I: HUMAN RESEARCH